NobodyNada/ros/README.md

     cargo run --release -- helloworld

 Note that `cargo run` does not currently automatically compile applications, so be sure to `cargo build` first.

+Therefore, **the recommended flow for testing lab3 is**:

+    cargo build --release                                   # build kernel & all user applications cargo run --release -- -n helloworld pagefault count    # run kernel with some test apps